bryanforbes/Erasmus/README.md

 * `/search` - Search for terms in your preferred or selected version
 * `/bibles` - List the Bible versions supported
 * `/bibleinfo` - Display information about the specified Bible version
-* `/prefs setdefault` - Set your preferred version
+* `/version set` - Set your preferred version
-* `/prefs unsetdefault` - Unset your preferred version
+* `/version clear` - Clear your preferred version
+* `/version show` - Display information about how Erasmus will display verses for you
-* `/serverprefs setdefault` - Set the server's preferred version (Administrator only)
+* `/serverprefs version set` - Set the server's preferred version (Administrator only)
+* `/serverprefs version clear` - Clear the server's preferred version (Administrator only)
-* `/serverprefs unsetdefault` - Unset the server's preferred version (Administrator only)
+* `/serverprefs version show` - Display the server's preferred version (Administrator only)
 * `/creed apostles` - Display The Apostles' Creed
 * `/creed athanasian` - Display The Athanasian Creed
 * `/creed chalcedon` - Display The Chalcedonian Definition